 Sleeve Gastrectomy is normally a minimally invasive operation unless your health condition, such as BMI, and your previous surgeries dictate the need for open surgery.
 Ask your medical professional during examination for your specific case.

 COMPARE PROCEDURES: Vertical Sleeve Gastrectomy VS. RNY Gastric Bypass Surgery

-Laparoscopic Sleeve Gastrectomy (LSG) was originally introduced in 1988 as the first-stage to a more complex bariatric procedure, known as the biliopancreatic diversion duodenal switch (BPD-DS).
-The duodenal switch surgery is designed for the super-obese, high-risk patients who need to take drastic measures to achieve weight loss.
+Laparoscopic Sleeve Gastrectomy (LSG) was originally introduced in 1988 as the first stage to a more complex bariatric procedure, known as the biliopancreatic diversion duodenal switch (BPD-DS).
+The duodenal switch surgery is designed for super-obese, high-risk patients who need to take drastic measures to achieve weight loss.

 Doctors noticed that many patients reported significant weight loss and comorbidity resolution with an acceptable complication rate and fewer side effects.
 In the early 2000s, the top health officials began performing the stand-alone vertical sleeve gastrectomy.
 They reserved the second stage for selected patients who did not have adequate weight loss results.

 The stomach’s size in people depends on their height and weight – taller people have taller stomachs.
 The same is true after the stomach is resized with the Bougie – the remnant stomach is more in taller individuals than the shorter ones.